lezojeda/ossu-core-programming/how-to-code-complex-data/README.md

 - work with the accumulator design recipe to design such functions
 - concepts of tail position, tail call and tail recursion
 ## 12. Graphs
+- identify when domain information can and should be represented by a graph